Hamilton Hood Foundation

 Although I began my genealogical search almost casually, it quickly evolved into an unrelenting search involving everyone in my family and a growing community of friends.
 For more than a decade we pursued every avenue we found and used a wide array of genealogical resources.
 Then, in early 2020, we made the biggest discovery of all.
 We learned that our third great-grandparents were buried in the Pierce Chapel Cemetery in Midland, Georgia.

 We were ecstatic and made plans to journey south with our children to pay our respects.
 Our happiness vanished when we arrived.
 The cemetery was totally abandoned.
 Fenced and padlocked, it was overgrown with brush and strewn with downed tree limbs, trash, and – inexplicably – rusting fenders and other car parts.

-Once we gained access, we found that many of the tombstones, military markers, and box tombs had been crushed – we later learned they had been driven over by a utility company’s heavy equipment as they constructed overhead cable lines.
+Once we gained access, we found that many of the headstones, military markers, and box tombs had been crushed – we later learned they had been driven over by a utility company’s heavy equipment as they constructed overhead cable lines.